County Route 530 (New Jersey): Route description

 A short distance later, the two routes enter Manchester Township in Ocean County and continue east through a tract of the Brendan T. Byrne State Forest within the Pine Barrens as well as a corner of the Fort Dix Military Reservation.
 The road eventually reaches the community of Whiting, where it passes commercial development at the intersection with CR 539.
 Here, CR 530 turns south to follow CR 539 on Allentown-Whiting Road, splitting from that route a short distance later by turning east onto Lacey Road.
 The road heads into a mix of forests and residential subdivisions, crossing a New Jersey Seashore Lines railroad line before intersecting CR 615 and CR 614.
 At the intersection with the latter, CR 530 becomes Keswick Road and passes near more developed areas before entering more rural areas of the Pine Barrens and turning southeast.
 The road enters Berkeley Township, intersecting CR 39 before reaching the CR 618 junction.
 At this junction, CR 530 turns northeast onto Dover Road and continues for a distance before coming into South Toms River.
-At this point, the road enters residential areas and intersects CR 619 prior to coming to an interchange with the Garden State Parkway/US 9.
-Here, CR 530 has access to and from the northbound direction of the Garden State Parkway/US 9 and crosses the northbound direction of US 9 at an at-grade intersection and has a brief concurrency with southbound US 9 from the point it exits the Garden State Parkway.
+At this point, the road enters residential areas and intersects CR 619 prior to coming to an interchange with the Garden State Parkway/U.S. Route 9.
+Here, CR 530 has access to and from the northbound direction of the Garden State Parkway/U.S. Route 9 and crosses the northbound direction of U.S. Route 9 at an at-grade intersection and has a brief concurrency with southbound U.S. Route 9 from the point it exits the Garden State Parkway.
 A short distance later, the route makes a turn north onto South Main Street and passes between the Toms River to the west and woods to the east.
 CR 530 enters industrial areas before reaching its eastern terminus at the Route 166 intersection.